Bowditch's JSJ tree and the quasi-isometry classification of certain Coxeter groups, with an appendix written jointly with Christopher Cashen: Introduction

 We now discuss several quasi-isometry invariants that have previously been considered for right-angled Coxeter groups.
 In~\cite{dani-thomas}, we investigated \emph{divergence}.
 Up to an equivalence relation which identifies polynomials of the same degree, the rate of divergence is a quasi-isometry invariant~\cite{gersten-quadratic}.
 We characterised those $W_\G$ with linear and quadratic divergence by properties of their defining graphs and showed that for every positive integer $d$, there is a $W_{\G_d}$ with divergence polynomial of degree $d$.
+Our characterisations were generalised to the non-triangle-free setting by Behrstock, Falgas-Ravry, Hagen and Susse~\cite{bfrhs} for linear divergence and by Levcovitz~\cite{levcovitz1} for quadratic divergence.
+Recently Tran~\cite{tran} used a more refined quasi-isometry invariant suggested by Charney, the \emph{divergence spectrum}, to distinguish the quasi-isometry classes in a family of right-angled Coxeter groups which all have exponential divergence.

 \emph{Thickness}, a quasi-isometry invariant related to divergence, was introduced by Behrstock, Dru\c{t}u and Mosher in~\cite{behrstock-drutu-mosher}.
 Behrstock--Dru\c{t}u~\cite{behrstock-drutu} show that thickness provides a polynomial upper bound on divergence.
 In~\cite{behrstock-hagen-sisto-caprace}, Behrstock, Hagen, Sisto and Caprace give an effective characterisation of the right-angled Coxeter groups $W_\G$ (not just the $2$-dimensional ones) which are thick, and show that if $W_ \G$ is not thick then it is hyperbolic relative to a collection of thick special subgroups, in which case its divergence is exponential.
 As discussed in~\cite{behrstock-hagen-sisto-caprace}, this relative hyperbolicity result combined with results from~\cite{behrstock-drutu-mosher} and~\cite{drutu} can be used for quasi-isometry classification.
+Recently Levcovitz~\cite{levcovitz2} has introduced a new quasi-isometry invariant for 2-dimensional right-angled Coxeter groups, the \emph{hypergraph index}, which is closely related to the divergence and thickness of the group, and used it to produce examples of right-angled Coxeter groups for which the orders of thickness and algebraic thickness do not coincide.

 By Moussong's Theorem~\cite[Theorem 12.3.3]{davis-book}, right-angled Coxeter groups are CAT(0) groups.
 Although the visual boundary is not a quasi-isometry invariant for CAT(0) groups, Charney--Sultan~\cite{charney-sultan} have introduced a boundary for CAT(0) spaces, called the \emph{contracting boundary}, which is a quasi-isometry invariant.
 In Section 5 of~\cite{charney-sultan}, the contracting boundary is used to distinguish the quasi-isometry classes of two $1$-ended non-hyperbolic right-angled Coxeter groups.